andrewoodleyjr/RooRunner/README.md

 To do list

 1. Server Code
-  - An email/alert sends out to all runners when a post is submitted.
+  - An email/alert sends out to all runners when a post is submitted. -- ANDRE PROFILE
-  - Runners can opt out of recieving alerts for new tasks (add column in DB)
+  - Runners can opt out of recieving alerts for new tasks (add column in DB) -- ANDRE PROFILE
   - message your runners (int. with twilio)
   - message your runners set up view and script to send to twilio
   - email/txt is sent to user when a task has been accepted!